apache/spark/docs/apache-airflow-providers-databricks/connections/databricks.rst

     Specify the Databricks workspace URL

 Login (optional)
-    Specify the ``username`` used to login to Databricks.
+    * If authentication with *Databricks login credentials* is used then specify the ``username`` used to login to Databricks.
-    This is only needed if using the *Databricks login credentials* authentication method.
+    * If *authentication with Azure Service Principal* is used then specify the ID of the Azure Service Principal

 Password (optional)
-    Specify the ``password`` used to login to Databricks.
+    * If authentication with *Databricks login credentials*  is used then specify the ``password`` used to login to Databricks.
-    This is only needed if using the *Databricks login credentials* authentication method.
+    * If *authentication with Azure Service Principal* is used then specify the secret of the Azure Service Principal

 Extra (optional)
     Specify the extra parameter (as json dictionary) that can be used in the Databricks connection.

-    This parameter is necessary if using the *PAT* authentication method (recommended):
+    Following parameter is necessary if using the *PAT* authentication method (recommended):

     * ``token``: Specify PAT to use.

+    Following parameters are necessary if using authentication with AAD token:

+    * ``azure_tenant_id``: ID of the Azure Active Directory tenant
+    * ``azure_resource_id``: optional Resource ID of the Azure Databricks workspace (required if Service Principal isn't a user inside workspace)

+    Following parameters are necessary if using authentication with AAD token for Azure managed identity:

+    * ``use_azure_managed_identity``: required boolean flag to specify if managed identity needs to be used instead of service principal
+    * ``azure_resource_id``: optional Resource ID of the Azure Databricks workspace (required if managed identity isn't a user inside workspace)

 When specifying the connection using an environment variable you should specify it using URI syntax.